MMOU: A Massive Multi-Task Omni Understanding and Reasoning Benchmark for Long and Complex Real-World Videos: Results and Discussion

 \textbf{Cross-modal understanding is critical in MMOU.} To evaluate the importance of cross-modal reasoning, we benchmark several video-only baselines from the Qwen-VL series.
 Despite being the state-of-the-art model in complex vision tasks, Qwen3-VL-32B achieves a low performance of 44\%, necessitating the need for strong audio-visual integration.
-Similarly, state-of-the-art audio-only language models fail to answer most of the questions with audio modality alone, seeing a significant drop in performance of 17.7\% with Audio Flamingo 3 and 35.6\% with Qwen3-30B-3B-Captioner.
-This confirms that MMOU requires both audio and visual modalities to answer the questions.
+Similarly, state-of-the-art audio-only language models fail to answer most of the questions with audio modality alone, seeing a significant drop in performance of 17.7\% with Audio Flamingo 3 and 35.6\% with Qwen3‑Omni‑30B‑A3B (audio‑only).
+This confirms that MMOU requires both audio and visual modalities to answer the questions. \textbf{Additionally, we also perform several unimodal ablations on omni models in Section~\ref{app:unimodal_ablation} and show that inference on a single modality almost always underperforms inference on both, further strengthening our argument.}

-\textbf{Text-only Large Language Models \& Cascaded Models.} Furthermore, we present an evaluation on SOTA text-only LLMs, Qwen3-235B~\citep{yang2025qwen3} and GPT5.2~\citep{openai2025gpt52systemcard}, confirming minimal textual biases in the question and answer choices.
+\textbf{Text-only Large Language Models \& Cascaded Models.} Furthermore, we present an evaluation on SOTA text-only LLMs, Qwen3-235B~\citep{yang2025qwen3} and GPT-4~\citep{openai2025gpt52systemcard}, confirming minimal textual biases in the question and answer choices.
 Without audio-visual inputs, we cannot achieve state-of-the-art performance using commonsense knowledge and language biases alone.
 This effectively validates the dataset's design and the need for true, temporally grounded audio-visual perception and reasoning.
 Moreover, we benchmark cascaded models by fusing video and audio captions with the question as context to the LLM.
 Providing a rich contextual audio-visual summary is not sufficient and indicates the need for joint end-to-end cross-modal perception.